Skip to Content

 1. Express the Anal Glands

-Firstly, if your doggie is among the many that have impacted anal glands, your first order of business is to empty them.
+If your doggie is among the many that have impacted anal glands, your first order of business should be to empty them.

 Typically, you need to insert a gloved finger into your pet’s rectum, locate the anal gland and gently squeeze it.